wp-plugins/zedity/readme.txt

 == Description ==
 Zedity is an innovative editor that gives you total flexibility and unprecedented possibilities to create posts and pages as naturally as if you're sketching them out on a piece of paper!
 With absolutely no technical skills required and professional results finally achievable by anyone, Zedity will make your WordPress experience amazingly easier and quicker!

-> SYSTEM UPDATE: Our server is being updated, the site zedity.com is temporarily not available.
-We're working to take it back within the next hour.
-Thank you for your patience and understading.

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

 ...download Zedity now and see the difference for yourself!